mhoran/neverland/README.md

 ## Caveats

-The implementation is pretty stupid about when to override your browser's geolocation implementation (it just inserts a JavaScript tag into the response).
-I'll work on making this smarter.
+* The implementation naievely overrides the browser's geolocation implementation by inserting a JavaScript tag into the response).

+* The middleware will treat the response body as HTML.
+If you're using XHTML, this could cause issues.